Equinor ASA Earnings Call Transcripts

 -

-Solid quarterly results driven by strong production growth, especially from Johan Castberg and U.S. onshore, with robust cash flow and disciplined capital allocation.
-A $955 million impairment on U.S. offshore wind impacted net income, but guidance and capital returns remain on track.
+Solid quarterly results driven by strong production growth, especially from Johan Castberg and U.S. onshore, with adjusted operating income of $6.5B and robust cash flow.
+Offshore wind impairment and volatile energy markets impacted net income, but guidance and capital distribution remain unchanged.

 -

-Strong Q1 results driven by robust gas production and disciplined capital allocation, with $8.6B adjusted operating income and $2.6B net income.
-Empire Wind faces a halt order, creating significant uncertainty and potential exposure, but guidance and capital distribution commitments remain firm.
+Strong Q1 results driven by high gas production and disciplined capital allocation, with $8.6B adjusted operating income and $2.6B net income.
+Empire Wind faces a major halt, creating significant uncertainty and risk exposure, while capital distribution guidance remains firm.

 -